mythic-mods/mythic-mods.github.io/pages/mythic-skyrim/features/mythic-skyrim-bugfixes.md

 datatable: true
 ---

 ## USSEP
 The Unofficial Skyrim Special Edition Patch (USSEP) fixes hundreds of gameplay, quest, NPC, object, item, text and placement bugs with the goal to eventually fix every bug with Skyrim Special Edition not officially resolved by the developers to the limits of the Creation Kit and community-developed tools.

 Click this link to view the updated and complete [USSEP Changelog].

-[Unofficial Skyrim Creation Club Content Patches] is a bundle of patches to fix the bugs in the Skyrim Creation Club content as well as resolve conflicts between Creation Club mods and the Unofficial Skyrim Special Edition Patch (USSEP).
+[Unofficial Skyrim Creation Club Content Patches] (USCCCP) is a bundle of patches to fix the bugs in the Skyrim Creation Club content as well as resolve conflicts between Creation Club mods and the Unofficial Skyrim Special Edition Patch (USSEP).

+Mythic Skyrim integrates and supports all Creation Club content.

 Care was taken to ensure other mods integrated into the modlist remained USSEP compatible.

-## SKSE Fixes
 It is important to note that USSEP does not make any fixes that would require SKSE.
 For fixes that require SKSE, a collection of mods are listed below.

+## SKSE Fixes
+There are many bugs in the vanilla game that require SKSE to properly resolve.

-You can search to see if a particular bug from the vanilla game not addressed by USSEP has been addressed by another mod in the search bar below.
+You can search to see if a particular bug from the vanilla game not handled by USSEP has been addressed by another mod in the search bar below.

 The purpose of this table is to ensure there are no redundancies or conflicts in included vanilla bugfixes, without needing to cross-reference many mod page descriptions.

 ----
 <div class="datatable-begin"></div>